skudlur/ripes_riscv_asm/README.md

 # ripes_riscv_asm
-This repository consists of RISC-V assembly code.
+This repository consists of RISC-V assembly code, C code for simulators and FPGA HW implementations .